nerves-networking/vintage_net/docs/cookbook.md

 ### Advanced Use of WPA Supplicant

 VintageNetWifi supports an "escape hatch" of sorts if you need precise control over the contents of the supplicant configuration.
-The contents of the `wpa_supplicant_conf` will be coppied without validation to the wpa_supplicant.conf file that VintageNet manages.
+The contents of the `wpa_supplicant_conf` will be copied without validation to the wpa_supplicant.conf file that VintageNet manages.
 Example:

 <!-- tabs-open -->